NUR 230 Foundations of Professional Nursing6 credits

 This course examines complex issues unique to end of life, such as life support and patient self-determination.
 Emphasis is placed on holistic patient care, focusing on the role of the nurse in advocating and caring for the physical, emotional, cultural and spiritual needs of the patient and their family at the end of life.
 Additionally the role of the palliative interventions for patients with chronic illness and alterations in comfort is explored.
 The role of the hospice nurse and care of the dying patient is examined.
 This course includes classroom instruction, clinical experiences, simulation, and skills lab.
 (Prerequisites: Minimum grade of C in NUR 240, NUR 241, NUR 242)

-NUR 342 Nursing Care in Adult II6 credits
+NUR 342 Nursing Care of the Adult II6 credits

 This course expands upon Nursing Care in Adult I with a focus on disease etiology, clinical manifestations of illness, and management of holistic nursing care for chronic abnormalities of the adult population.
 Students synthesize data and prioritize care for multiple complex adult and geriatric patients, making adaptations to plans of care based on the nursing process.
 Students expand their nursing role as effective communicators and collaborators in interprofessional healthcare teams, emphasizing continuity and quality of care with concepts of case management and health informatics.
 The course expands upon the role of the nurse as teacher and advocate for patient well-being as well as the legal and ethical professional values of the nurse.
 Students use self-reflection and self-evaluation processes to enhance their growth in professional roles.
 This course includes classroom instruction, clinical experiences, simulation, and skills lab.
 (Prerequisites: Minimum grade of C in NUR 240, NUR 241, NUR 242)